mikethehud/prima/CONTRIBUTING.md

 ### 1. Find / Create the Issue

-Before you can start making pull requests, make sure there is an issue created for the speicific feature or bug you want to tackle.
+Before you start making pull requests, make sure there is an issue created for the speicific feature or bug you want to tackle.

 ### 2. Get your development environment running